daveoftheparty/speedy-moq/docs/port-vs-or-other-client.md

 https://github.com/Azure/bicep

-`ACTUAL BLOG about creating extension for THREE different clients!!!` https://www.toptal.com/javascript/language-server-protocol-tutorial
+### ACTUAL BLOG about creating extension for THREE different clients!!!
+https://www.toptal.com/javascript/language-server-protocol-tutorial

+The above article has some associated repos.
+[Here is one](https://github.com/reergymerej/standalone-vscode-ext/tree/master) that is a pretty bare bones vscode extension.
+The reason this is interesting is because I can look at what is in the package.json and the extension.js and the .vscode folder to see the BARE MINIMUM for setting up an extension for that client.

 ## Main visual studio extension resources